tomcam/least-github-pages/docs/README.md

 The first thing needed is to create a file named specifically `README.md` capitalized exactly as shown, and it must go in a directory named `/docs`.
-Sites like the one you're creating with GitHub Pages often accompany code for a software project and `/docs` is the logical locaqtion.
+Sites like the one you're creating with GitHub Pages often accompany code for a software project and `/docs` is the logical location.

 Another advantage is that if you want to use
 Jekyll features it's expected by that CMS as well.